WWE Rumors: Big Changes Coming To Pay-Per-Views Next Month And WWE May Sell TV Rights To ‘Big Four’

 While nothing is confirmed at this time as WWE hasn’t said anything, there are rumors that all PPVs are going to become a bit longer.
 With PPVs now being dual-branded to include talents from both Monday Night Raw and SmackDown Live, it is being said that the time is needed to give more time to big matches.

 According to PW Insider, WWE needs to accommodate talent from both shows and that will mean lengthening their PPVs.
-Instead of holding two three-hour PPVs per month, they will now hold at least one four-hour PPV each month.
+Instead of holding two 3-hour PPVs per month, they will now hold at least one 4-hour PPV each month.

 If this does become a reality, it would mean that PPV events would begin at 7 p.m.
 Eastern and 4 p.m.
 Pacific starting with Money in the Bank.
 That also means the Kickoff Show would begin at 6 p.m.
 Eastern for around five hours of full-on showtime.